BRIEF-India cenbank sets 6.24 pct cut-off rate at overnight variable rate reverse repo auction

 * sets cut-off rate of 6.24 percent at overnight variable rate reverse repo auction

-* allots 92.20 billion rupees at overnight variable rate reverse repo auction ; gets bids worth 92.20 billion rupees

-* weighted average rate at 6.23 percent at overnight variable rate reverse repo auction Source text (bit.ly/2gHTjUx) (Bengaluru newsroom)
+* weighted average rate at 6.24 percent at overnight variable rate reverse repo auction Source text (bit.ly/2hrzIHU) (Bengaluru newsroom)